majorgyb/whatcountry/data/Readme.md

-# Changes to the country file:
+# Changes in the country file:

 Northern Cyprus: iso_a2 > CY
 Somaliland: iso_a2 > SO